ananyabchetia/contaminated/README.md

 #### b.
 I found all U.S public schools listed under the National Center for Education Statistics.
 The NCES also lists data on demographics.

 #### c.
 MERGE.
-Using geopandas and buffering method, I merged the two datasets and discovered 1792 public schools are within a mile away from a current Superfund sites.
+Using GeoPandas and buffering method, I merged the two datasets and discovered 1792 public schools are within a mile away from a current Superfund sites.
 I also merged proposed Superfund sites with public schools.
 That's where I discovered JH Baxter and reached out to locals to understand more.

 ## Data visualization goals